Construction Methods

 As they are hollow, my heads are generally lightweight.
 Hair, horns, antlers, and other factors can increase the weight of a head, however.

-All of my heads are fully lined with quilted broadcloth, and are adjustable via wide elastic straps and velcro attached to forehead padding.
+All heads are lined with quilted broadcloth, and are adjustable via wide elastic straps and velcro attached to forehead padding.
 This technique makes them glasses-friendly by default.
+I also include a lined zipper on the back of the neck to allow for easy fitting of the head straps.

 While I sew as much as I can, some of the details of the suit are glued on.
 This includes the lips, eyebrows, and eyelashes.